arik-so/bolts/bolt-simple-taproot.md

 - MUST sort the exchanged `funding_pubkey`s using the `KeySort` algorithm from `bip-musig2`.
 - MUST compute the aggregated `musig2` public key from the sorted `funding_pubkey`s using the `KeyAgg` algorithm from `bip-musig2`.
-- MUST generate a unique nonce to combine with the `musig2_nonce` previously received in the latest of `channel_ready`, `channel_reestablish`, `revoke_and_ack`, or `closing_signed` using `NonceAgg` from `bip-musig2`.
+- MUST generate a unique nonce to combine with the `next_local_nonce` previously received in the latest of `channel_ready`, `channel_reestablish`, `revoke_and_ack`, or `closing_signed` using `NonceAgg` from `bip-musig2`.
 - MUST use the generated secret nonce and the calculated aggregate nonce to construct a `musig2` partial signature for the sender's remote commitment using the `Sign` algorithm from `bip-musig2`.
 - MUST include the partial signature and the public counterpart of the generated nonce in the `partial_signature_with_nonce` field.
-- MUST generate a second unique nonce to send in the `musig2_nonce` field.
+- MUST generate a second unique nonce to send in the `next_local_nonce` field.
 This nonce MUST be used to sign the sender's local commitment using the `Sign` algorithm from `bip-musig2`.

 The recipient:

 - MUST fail the channel if `signature` is non-zero.
 - MUST fail the channel if `partial_signature_with_nonce` is absent.
-- MUST fail the channel if `musig2_nonce` is absent.
+- MUST fail the channel if `next_local_nonce` is absent.
 - MUST compute the aggregate nonce from:
-  - the `musig2_nonce` field the recipient previously sent in the latest of `channel_ready`, `channel_reestablish`, `revoke_and_ack`, or `closing_signed`
+  - the `next_local_nonce` field the recipient previously sent in the latest of `channel_ready`, `channel_reestablish`, `revoke_and_ack`, or `closing_signed`
   - the `public_nonce` included as part of the `partial_signature_with_nonce` field
 - MUST verify the `partial_signature_with_nonce` field using the `PartialSigVerifyInternal` algorithm of `bip-musig2`:
   - if the partial signature is invalid, MUST fail the channel
-- MUST store `musig2_nonce` until they, in turn, send _their_ `closing_signed` message.
+- MUST store `next_local_nonce` until they, in turn, send _their_ `closing_signed` message.
-  - SHOULD only store `musig2_nonce` in RAM, and not persist it to disk.
+  - SHOULD only store `next_local_nonce` in RAM, and not persist it to disk.

 ### Channel Operation